Help Overcoming Cannabinoid Abuse

 Continuous heavy smoking of marijuana (especially varieties of higher potency) can weaken the immune system, which can result in having more illnesses.
 Some of the physical and mental effects of cannabinoids are:

-According to the National Institute on Drug Abuse, the smoke from marijuana is an irritant to the lungs, and frequent smokers can have the same respiratory issues that tobacco smokers experience, such as daily cough, chest illness, and higher risk of lung infections.
+According to the National Institute on Drug Abuse, the smoke from marijuana is an irritant to the lungs, and frequent smokers can have the same respiratory issues that tobacco smokers experience, such as daily cough, chest illness, and a higher risk of lung infections.

 What Help is Available for Overcoming Cannabinoid Abuse?